ICanGamezMC/Particle_Lib/README.md

 > A Particle Library for Minecraft Beet Datapack Development

 ---
+> [!CAUTION]
+> Everything in this library can and will change over time, features are currently in the works and names for things can and will change.

 ## Introduction
 This is a library for standard and modded particles for minecraft using [beet](https://github.com/mcbeet/beet) and [bolt](https://github.com/mcbeet/bolt) to prebuild the commands during built time.
 This library is created for datapack developers who want fast alternatives to creating geometry in minecraft.
 Here are some things this library can do.